Delaware Medicaid Definition

 Unfortunately, Miller Trusts are not helpful if one has assets over the Medicaid eligibility limit.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above option cannot assist one in reducing their extra assets.
 However, one can “spend down” assets by spending excess assets on non-countable ones, such as home modifications (wheelchair ramps, roll-in showers, and stair lifts), vehicle modifications (wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair), prepaying funeral and burial expenses, and paying off debt.
 To learn more about asset “spend down”, click here.
 Remember, Medicaid has a look-back period, which if one violates, can result in Medicaid ineligibility.
 Therefore, it is extremely important not to give away assets or sell them for less than they are worth for 60-months immediately preceding one’s Medicaid application.

 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible as well as to protect their home from Medicaid’s estate recovery program.

 Specific Delaware Medicaid Programs

-Diamond State Health Plan Plus (DSHP-Plus) – this managed care program provides supportive services to program participants living at home, in assisted living, adult foster care, and nursing homes.
+Diamond State Health Plan Plus (DSHP-Plus) – this managed care program is broken into two sub-programs; the Nursing Facility Program and the Long Term Community Services (LTCCS) Program.
+DSHP-Plus provides supportive services to program participants living at home, in assisted living, adult foster care, and nursing homes.
 Benefits may include adult day care, home health services, meal delivery, private duty nursing, home modifications, respite care, and more.
 Self-direction of personal care assistance is an option for those living outside of a residential facility.